pWhitS/Cryptoanalysis/README.md

 Another issue was that the program would mistakenly decrypt very short words.
 This was happening because the key mapping coincidentally would not create a contradiction before the whole plaintext was guessed.
 Example: 'red' was guessed instead of 'req'.
 In this example our letter frequency sorting strategy was working against us. <br>

 Despite a few problems, this strategy was very successful.
-In testing our program was able decrypted 94.5% of the ciphertexts' letters correctly.
+In testing our program was able decrypt 94.5% of the ciphertexts' letters correctly.